leaysgur/slides/docs/vuefes_jp-2025/index.md

   - [Prettier のコードを読む Part 10 | Memory ice cubes](https://leaysgur.github.io/posts/2024/10/08/132257/)
 - [Visualized progress and organized TODOs](https://github.com/oxc-project/oxc/issues/5068#issuecomment-2507272735)

-The more I learned about Prettier, the less I felt I could do it solo.
+The more I learned, the less I felt I could do it alone.
 Didn't need to do it all alone, wanted anyone to join.

 ---